Head of Postal Service agrees to let DOGE work with USPS

 The Postal Service, an independent government agency, has already cut roughly 30,000 employees from its workforce since 2021, and plans to slash another 10,000 people in the next 30 days through a voluntary early retirement program, DeJoy said in the letter.
 The agency currently employs approximately 635,000 workers across the US.

-DeJoy, who President Donald Trump hired in 2020 to run the Postal Service as it struggled to survive financial woes from the Covid-19 pandemic, announced last month he plans to step down from his role as Postmaster General.
+DeJoy, who was appointed by the USPS Board of Governors in 2020 to run the Postal Service as it struggled to survive financial woes from the COVID pandemic, announced last month he plans to step down from his role as Postmaster General.
 He was a businessman and Trump donor before taking office.

 DeJoy argues in the letter USPS retirement assets and the Workers’ Compensation Program have been “mismanaged,” creating a financial hole that its leaders have struggled to dig out of.

-Note: CORRECTION: This story has been updated to clarify that DeJoy was appointed by the USPS Board of Governors.